ornob90/BlockchainCanvas/README.md

 - **Detailed Information:** Explore detailed information about specific cryptocurrencies and NFTs.
 - **Responsive Design:** The website is fully responsive, ensuring a seamless experience across various devices.
 - **Modern UI:** The user interface is designed with modern aesthetics for an engaging user experience.
-- **Built with React and Tailwind CSS:** Leverage the power of React for a dynamic front-end and Tailwind CSS for a utility-first and highly customizable styling.

 ## Installation